 Some of these creeks, especially in lowland Amazonia, can be surprisingly deep with a U-shaped riverbed.
 The clay substrate helps these creeks keep their form and seemingly defy the laws of physics.

 THE AMAZON [news]

-the silt deposited at the mouth of the Amazon, is Majaro island, the world's largest river island, about the size of Switzerland.
+The river current carries tons of suspended sediment, causing the characteristic muddy whitewater appearance.
+It is calculated that 106 million cubic feet of suspended sediment are swept into the ocean each day.
+The result from the silt deposited at the mouth of the Amazon, is Majaro island, the world's largest river island, about the size of Switzerland.

 Despite its immense size, the Amazon today is being affected by human activities, including deforestation, which can affect sediment levels and water flows; dams, which disrupt nutrient cycles, water flow, and fish migration; and climate change, which is causing more extreme conditions including flood and drought.

 The Congo River (formerly Zaire River), is Africa's most powerful river and the second most voluminous river (not counting the Madeira and Negro which are considered part of the Amazon) in the world, with 1,500,000 cubic feet of water passing out of its mouth every second.
 It is the fifth longest river in the world, draining a basin of nearly 1.5 million square miles.

 The river is best known for its role in history.
 Known as the heart of darkness by Joseph Conrad, the river and surrounding rainforest have long been known for brutal colonialism and ensuing conflict.